-(h) Buildings and Structures located in Local Historic Districts.
-The provisions of this ordinance shall not apply to any building or structure located in a local historic district established pursuant to M.G.L. c.
-40C and subject to regulation by the local historic district commission under the provisions of Sec.
+(a) The provisions of this ordinance shall not apply to any building or structure located in a local historic district established pursuant to M.G.L. c.
+40C and subject to regulation by the local historic district commission under the provisions of SectionSec.
 22-40 of the Revised Ordinances.

-(i) Severability.
-In case any section, paragraph, or part of this section is declared invalid or unconstitutional by any court of competent jurisdiction, every other section, paragraph, or part of this ordinance shall continue in full force and effect.
+- (i) Severability.
+In case any section, paragraph, or part of this section is declared invalid or unconstitutional by any court of competent juris\diction, every other section, paragraph, or part of this ordinance shall continue in full force and effect. - (j) Enforcement.

-(j) Enforcement.
 The commission is authorized to institute any and all actions and proceedings, in law or in equity, in any court of competent jurisdiction, as it deems necessary and appropriate to obtain compliance with the requirements of this section.